-What is Focalin XR?
+What is the ADHD Medication Focalin XR?

-The American Academy of Pediatrics recommends treatment with behavioral therapy before medication for children under the age of 6.
+The American Academy of Pediatrics recommends treatment with behavioral therapy for ADHD before medication for children under the age of 6.
 For children ages 6 to 11, the AAP says “The primary care clinician should prescribe US Food and Drug Administration–approved medications for ADHD and/or evidence-based parent- and/or teacher-administered behavior therapy as treatment for ADHD, preferably both.”
 Likewise, the National Institute of Mental Health finds the most successful treatment plans use a combination of ADHD medication, like Focalin XR, and behavior therapies.

 Focalin XR can also be used to treat narcolepsy.

 How Is Focalin XR Used to Treat ADHD Symptoms?

 Before starting or refilling a Focalin XR prescription, read the medication guide included with your pills, as it may be updated with new information.

 This guide should not replace a conversation with your doctor, who has a holistic view of your or your child’s medical history, other diagnoses, and other prescriptions.
 If you have questions, ask your doctor or pharmacist before you begin taking the medication.

 What Dosage of Focalin XR Is Used to Treat ADHD Symptoms?